kloi34/amoguSV/README.md

 The plugin provides various tools to place, edit, and delete SVs (Scroll Velocities) quickly and efficiently when making maps.

 ## Installation
-1. Download the ZIP file by pressing the green code button on GitHub and clicking "Download ZIP"
+1. Click on the green Code button, then click Download ZIP
-2. Extract the ZIP file to the "Plugins" folder (located inside the main Quaver folder)
+2. Extract the downloaded ZIP file to get the amoguSV-main folder
+3. Move the amoguSV-main folder into the Plugins folder (located in the Quaver folder)

 ## Plugin Overview
 amoguSV makes working with SVs quick and easy.

 Once you open the plugin you
-1. Select the SV tool you want to use,
+1. Choose an SV tool,
-2. Adjust the settings of the SV tool,
+2. Adjust the SV tool's settings,
-3. Select notes you want to use the tool on,
+3. Select notes you want to use the tool at/between,
-4. Use the SV tool by pressing 'T' on your keyboard (or hitting the button that appears).
+4. Use the SV tool by pressing 'T' on your keyboard (or hitting the big button that appears).

 amoguSV lets you do 3 general SV actions: place SVs, edit SVs, and delete SVs.